 I N G R E D I E N T S

-500g rigatoni pasta (or any other pasta will do)
+500g rigatoni pasta (or any other pasta in the cupboard will do)

 1 x pack of 6 good quality sausages, skins removed

-2 heaped tsp fennel seeds, crushed in a pestle and mortar
+2 heaped teaspoon fennel seeds, crushed in a pestle and mortar

-1 tbsp tomato purée (we like this one – amazing taste!)
+1 tablespoon tomato purée (we like this one – amazing taste!)

 1 clove of garlic, peeled and finely chopped / crushed